 Rank Math has made it easy to select a Schema type that you use the most on your website from the wide range of built-in Schema types…

 You can use the Article Schema Type on all the articles on your website.
-By default, Rank Math uses
+Rank Math uses

-Article for Pages and Posts by default, but you can change that by navigating to WordPress Dashboard > Rank Math > Titles & Meta > Posts/Pages and choose the Schema Type of your choice.
+Article for Pages and Posts by default, but you can always change that by navigating to WordPress Dashboard > Rank Math > Titles & Meta > Posts/Pages and choose the Schema Type of your choice.

 2.1 Edit Your Post or Page